Skip to Content

 Shop Your Closet

-Check your closet: chances are you might already own some stuff that will work for hiking.
+Check your closet: chances are you might already own some workout gear or gear from other sports that will work for hiking.

 Rent Gear

 Gear shops often have rental programs, especially in locations near popular trails.
 It’s a great way to try before you buy, and sometimes you can apply the cost of the rental to the purchase of equipment.
-MEC in Canada and REI in the US have great gear rental programs.
-If those aren’t convenient, a quick google will usually find gear rental programs in your area.
+A quick google will usually find gear rental programs in your area.

-Gear to Look For: Most gear rental shops rent out tents, sleeping bags and backpacks.
+Most gear rental shops rent out tents, sleeping bags and backpacks.
 Some might also have stoves and sleeping pads too.
+In the winter you can usually rent snowshoes too.

 Visit Second Hand Sporting Goods Shops